tthtlc/myhux/_posts/2024-11-25-petal-add-epicycloid-explore.md

 ---
-title: "AI generated javascript: Epicycloid Curves with Petal with Scrollbars, Labels, and Color Picker"
+title: "Epicycloid Curves with Petal with Scrollbars, Labels, and Color Picker"
 tags:
-  - AI, chatbot, Javascript
+  - graphics
 ---

-AI generated javascript: Epicycloid Curves with Petal with Scrollbars, Labels, and Color Picker
+Epicycloid Curves with Petal with Scrollbars, Labels, and Color Picker

 <style>
         .canvas-container {